ionq/blqs/blqs/docs/protocols.md

 common to have conditionals in while statements that are expressions that evaluate to a Truthy or Falsy value.
-Because python supports overriding many of the operators used in creating expressions, i.e. `>`, `<`, `==`, etc, when you encounter this case you should likely use pythons build in overloading to capture these expressions.
+Because python supports overriding many of the operators used in creating expressions, i.e. `>`, `<`, `==`, etc, when you encounter this case you should likely use python's overloading to capture these expressions.

 ## Assignment Statements